skarab42/uTopiaController/README.md

 # µTopiaController
-Serial controller for the µTopiaPrinter ([uTopiaFirmware](https://github.com/onlfait/uTopiaFirmware)).
+Serial controller for the #µTopiaPrinter.

 ## Dependencies
   * python 2.7.x